 Manuel Antonio National Park and Carara National Park are two other parks that have handicap friendly trails.
 Unfortunately, not many national parks and reserves in Costa Rica have handicap friendly facilities.

 Santa Elena Cloud Forest Reserve Hiking Trails

-As you can see, the reserve has 5 trails of various lengths with the shortest at half a kilometer and longest at 5.
+As you can see, the reserve has 5 trails of various lengths with the shortest at half a kilometer and longest at 5 (.3 miles to 3.2 miles).
 We were only able to hike the Encantado Trail because it started pouring down rain otherwise we would have stayed longer.

 The trails are all in well maintained conditions.
 The first entrance is on a concrete path (for the handicap friendly) and it ends when you get deeper into the forest.

 The Encantado Trail didn’t have that many view points but the scenery was gorgeous.

 The trail led us through the cloud forest surrounded by moss covered branches and a beautiful array of towering trees.
 The intensely thick vegetation made it hard to see the ground as there were layers upon layers of plants, moss and epiphytes sprawled on the ground floor.